Songhee95/readme-generator/README.md

 ## Contribution
 To use README generator, following below steps after install npm modules required.

-Download index.js, readmeFrame.js and license.js files.
-Then install npm inquirer module: npm init -y => npm i inquirer => check package-lock.json file that the package is installed completly.
-After download index.js file, run node index.js in terminal.
-Answer to all questions which are going into the readme file.
+1. Before using this README generator, make sure it has index.js, license.js and readmeFrame.js files.
+2. Open terminal and cd into index.js file.
+3. Run
+3. Install npm modules
+    >npm init -y

+    >npm i inquirer
+4. Type in description for your project.

 ## Test